jeaye/blog.jeaye.com/_posts/2016-08-23-clojure-app-engine.md

 ```

 ##### Package a web.xml
-Finally, there's another file that's needed: `web.xml`, as described by the
+Finally, there's another file that's needed: `web.xml` (adjacent to
-documentation.
-In it, you can specify how Appstats should be accessible, among
+`appengine-web.xml`), as described by the documentation.
+In it, you can specify
+how Appstats should be accessible, among other things.
+Here's a reasonable
-other things.
-Here's a reasonable copy which works with the deploy script below
+version which works with the deploy script below (update values as needed -- XXX
-(update values as needed -- XXX is replaced by the deploy script):
+is replaced by the deploy script):

 ```xml
 <web-app xmlns="http://java.sun.com/xml/ns/javaee" version="2.5">